js947/rs/README.md

 To run the tool we need:

-- The rs binary.
-Build with `go install`.
+- The rs binary

+Build from source with `go install`.
+Or install from github with `go get -u github.com/js947/rs`.

 - A rescale API token, either in `~/.rescale/config.yml`

 ```